 Basic Facts & Information

 There are times when an older adult needs more assistance with personal care than can be provided in the home, but doesn’t need the round-the-clock skilled nursing and medical care that a nursing home provides.
 In that case, an assisted living arrangement might be an option to consider in order to protect the older person’s independence and privacy for as long as possible.

 Is Assisted Living Right for You?

 Older adults have a variety of choices in ALFs, ranging from smaller, simple home-like environments, to larger, fancier accommodations.
 This wide range in types of ALFs allows people to choose a home that best suits their needs, tastes, and financial situation.
+Most ALFs offer private rooms or apartments.
 Special care units that focus on Alzheimer’s disease and other forms of dementia are also becoming more common.